 - For additional information see Absence from Work for a Foreign Worker During Pregnancy.

 - It is forbidden to fire a pregnant worker because of her pregnancy even if she has worked less than 6 months for the employer.

-- If the worker has been employed by the same employer or in the same place of work for at least 6 months it is forbidden to fire her for any reason except in a case where the employer received a approval from the Women's Employment Law Ombudsman in the Ministry of Labor and Social Affairs (the permit will never be given if the reason is the worker's pregnancy).
+- If the worker has been employed by the same employer or in the same place of work for at least 6 months it is forbidden to fire her for any reason except in a case where the employer received a approval from the Women's Employment Law Commissioner in the Ministry of Labor and Social Affairs (the permit will never be given if the reason is the worker's pregnancy).
 The obligation to request a permit in order to fire a pregnant woman who worked for at least 6 months for the same employer or in the same place of work applies even if the dismissal is not related to the pregnancy of the worker, for example if the patient died or moved to a nursing home.

 - If an employer wants to fire a pregnant worker during this time he must submit a request to the Ministry of Labor and Social Affairs regulations department.

 - The permit is given by the Women's Employment Law Commissioner only in cases where he is convinced that the dismissal is not connected to the pregnancy.
 The Commissioner has discretion not to grant the permit even if the dismissal is unrelated to pregnancy, after considering all the circumstances related to the labor relations in the workplace.